jonathansayer/CV/README.md

 #### Close Brothers (July 2014)
 ##### Intern
 - Interned at Close Brothers Asset Management for the Research Team.
-- Responsibilities included writing a research report on the chemical industry for the benefit of one of the researchers and preparing a thirty minute presentation for members of the investment analyst team, and several Portfolio Managers.
+- Responsibilities included writing a research report on the chemical industry and preparing a thirty minute presentation for members of the investment analyst team, and several Portfolio Managers.
 - The report and presentation covered an overview on the chemical industry and the larger chemical companies as well as valuating some of the more interesting companies.

 ####Close Brothers Future Leaders (July 2014)